KEY RATING DRIVERS

 RATING ACTION COMMENTARY

-Tue 19 Mar, 2024 - 5:51 AM ET
+Tue 17 Sep, 2024 - 12:01 PM ET

 RATING SENSITIVITIES

-Factors That Could, Individually or Collectively, Lead to Negative Rating Action/Downgrade:
+Factors that Could, Individually or Collectively, Lead to Negative Rating Action/Downgrade

---Business-risk profile deterioration due to, for example, a sharp deterioration in the maritime trade environment
+-- Business risk profile deterioration, for example, due to a sharp deterioration in the maritime trade environment.

-Factors That Could, Individually or Collectively, Lead to Positive Rating Action/Upgrade:
+Factors that Could, Individually or Collectively, Lead to Positive Rating Action/Upgrade

 REFERENCES FOR SUBSTANTIALLY MATERIAL SOURCE CITED AS KEY DRIVER OF RATING